UnitedLands/community/info/custom-items.md

 A spruce tree variant that drops pine cones.
 These pine cones can be used as projectiles to throw at enemies and deal some damage.

 ## Mango Tree
 A jungle tree variant that drops mangoes.
-Mangoes can be eaten to restore hunger.
+Mangoes can be eaten to restore hunger and give the Haste I effect.

 ## Fungal Birch Tree
 A birch tree overgrown with mushrooms.
 Consume the new "bracket mushrooms" that fall from the logs to heal a few hearts and a tiny amount of hunger.